Comparison

 - Both Qdrant and Deep Searcher offer solutions for AI-powered research where private data is concerned, allowing users to perform reasoning and search tasks on their datasets.

-- Also covers AI Agents, Data & Retrieval.
+- Also covers AI Agents, LLM Frameworks.

 When NOT to use deep-searcher